dummifiedme/TheNotebook/Article 21.md

 ## Article 21
- > State shall not deprive a person from his life and liberty, except according to the "procedure established by law".
+ > State shall not deprive a person from his life and liberty, except according to the "**procedure established by law**".
 ---
 ### Interpretations before Meneka Gandhi Case
 - 'State' means => Executive